mjebrahimi/SeoTags/README.md

 Call `Html.SeoTags()` to render seo tags.

-This method has two overload, one with SeoInfo argument (if you need to pass custom instance of SeoInfo object), and one without argument which retrive configured SeoInfo object from services.
+This method has two overloads, one with a SeoInfo argument (if you need to pass a custom instance of the SeoInfo object), and one without an argument that retrieves the configured SeoInfo object from services.

 ```html
 <!DOCTYPE html>